rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 	<tr>
 	<td >VoidConnection\\TrackConnection</td>
 	<td >TrackConnection</td>
 	<td >This value should be 0 or 1.
 By default it's value is 0.
 It implies whether the application is going to use this feature or not.
 When its value is 0 it is NOT going to use the feature else otherwise.
 The feature is to try to connect to a particular URL mentioned in the "HostURL" element.
 Whenever connectivity is lost, it will display a pop up message.
 Whenever Connectivity is established the pop up meaage will be disappered.
-If connection is not established during timeout value, it will navigate to badlink page.</td>
+If connection is not established during timeout value, it will navigate to badlink page.
+If this feature is enable it will displya a non modal dialog whenever connectivity goes, whereas in case of Android it will display a modal dialog.</td>
 	<td >Connection Tracking</td>
 	</tr>